ChsherbakSergey/ChsherbakSergey/README.md

-# Hi , I'm Chsherbak Sergey👋
+# Hi, I'm Chsherbak Sergey👋

 Passionate software engineer with a particular focus on Apple Platforms - iOS/macOS.
 Contributing to Open Source here on GitHub and frequenting coffee shops in Saint-Petersburg ☕️.

-- 👨🏽‍💻 Working on almost all type of Apple things - iOS, macOS, watchOS
+- 👨🏽‍💻 Working on almost all types of Apple things - iOS, macOS, watchOS
 - 🌱 Learning anything I can get my hands on :)
 - 🤝 Always looking to collaborate
 - 💬 Don't hesitate to ask me anything